-- 2. Warehouses: a game data files management pattern (see the following section Warehouses). - 3.
-Project examples: the sdk comes with two complete Unity3D projects to be used as showcase and as learning tools during the development of new scenarios using the SLGK. - 4.
-HTTP SDK Server: this server provides an interface to interact with the tools of the sdk and also it implements the calls from the SeniorLudens Platform required by the gamekit, and can be used during the development process to check the world without having to publish the game on the SeniorLudens platfrom. - 5.
+- World Descriptor Generator: offers an automatic way to generate the world descriptor xml file needed in the Task Editor from the world data structure of the game is partially implemented. - 2.
+Project Descriptor Generato: creates the project descriptor from the configuration stored in the Unity project. - 3.
 Validator: the aim of this tool is to ensure the correctness of the descriptors, and the warehouses.
 Currently only the validation of the descriptors using the corresponding Xml Schema is provided, there is another validator bundled inside the Unity3D editor which validates the correctness of the scenes.

-Date D3.5 - SeniorLudens serious game engine and platform technical evaluation report Page 16 03/2015 WP3 - SeniorLudens platform design and implementation
+Date D3.5 - SeniorLudens serious game engine and platform technical evaluation report - M19 Page 19 10/2015 WP3 - SeniorLudens platform design and implementation